bergac/elm-workshop/README.md

 an extension of an Elm Architecture tutorial (recommended to do these as well, see https://guide.elm-lang.org/architecture/).

-You could use Ellie-app (https://ellie-app.com) to write, compile and format the code.
-Ellie-app doesn’t work optimal if you’re browsing in incognito modus.
+You could use [Ellie App](https://ellie-app.com) to write, compile and format the code.
+Ellie App doesn’t work optimal if you’re browsing in incognito modus.
-If you want to save your work, click on Save in Ellies UI and save the URL somewhere.
+If you want to save your work, click on `Save` in Ellies UI and save the URL somewhere.
 If you already have Elm installed, and know how to develop using `elm reactor` or `elm make`, feel free to do the assignments on your own machine.